eisedevries/PDF-Study-Tagger/README.md

 ![Preview](preview.png)

 ## Features
 - Page Tagging: mark pages as
   - Green → Known
   - Yellow → Review
   - Red → Hard
+- Auto-jump: automatically move to the next page after tagging
 - Filtering: show only certain tag types based on checkboxes.
-- Thumbnail sidebar: View all pages with tag colors.
+- Thumbnail sidebar: view all pages with tag colors.
 Works with filters.
-- Timeline overview: Compact color bar for quick navigation an overview.
+- Timeline overview: compact color bar for quick navigation an overview.
-- Text search: Search pages with Ctrl+F.
+- Text search: search pages with Ctrl+F.
 - Copy tools: copy both text or the page as image to clipboard.

 ## Getting started